 Mice can be, to put it simply, a menace.
 One tiny mouse can wreak more havoc than you could possibly imagine before you even detect its presence in your home.
-Seeing as rodents seem to be getting smarter and developing different methods to evade the traps set to kill them or to at least keep them away, it is no surprise that there have been many methods devised to facilitate their extermination.
+And seeing as rodents seem to be getting smarter and developing different methods to evade the traps set to kill them or to at least keep them away (they’re actually just afraid of new things), it is no surprise that there have been many methods devised to facilitate their extermination.

 It is important at this point to state that the chemicals that mothballs contain are highly-toxic fumigants that are volatile when exposed to open air.
-What this means is that mothballs in open spaces react with the air to create fumes that deter rodents and other pests from that vicinity.
+What this means is that mothballs in open spaces react with the air to create fumes that may deter rodents and other pests from that vicinity.
 However, for mothballs to do more than just cause discomfort to mice and to actually serve as a permanent solution to keep them away, the fumigant concentration must be high.

 How do mothballs get rid of mice?

 Mothballs are not an effective pest repellent.
 The idea is that when the fumigants in mothballs react with the air, they give off certain fumes that are irritating to mice and rats.
 As such, rodents are expected to keep away from environments where mothball fumes are present.
 But, again, the intended use of mothballs is to keep moths and their larvae away from clothing.